sandrotaje/gamepad-emulator/README.md

 1. Click the extension icon in the Chrome toolbar
 2. Click "Activate Gamepad" to enable the virtual gamepad
-3. Use your keyboard to control the gamepad
+3. Use your keyboard or mouse to control the gamepad
 4. Click "Deactivate Gamepad" when you're done

+## Testing Mouse Control

+To test the new mouse-to-right-stick feature:

+1. Open `mouse-test.html` in your browser
+2. Activate the extension
+3. Click and drag in the test area to control the right stick
+4. See `TESTING_MOUSE.md` for detailed instructions

 ## Compatibility